Convert 51 Fahrenheit To Celsius

 Understanding Fahrenheit and Celsius Scales

 Before jumping into the conversion, let's briefly understand the two scales.
-The Fahrenheit scale, invented by Daniel Gabriel Fahrenheit in the early 18th century, is based on a mixture of ice, water, and ammonium chloride, defining 0°F as its lower fixed point.
+But the Fahrenheit scale, invented by Daniel Gabriel Fahrenheit in the early 18th century, is based on a mixture of ice, water, and ammonium chloride, defining 0°F as its lower fixed point.
 The upper fixed point, 212°F, represents the boiling point of water at sea level.

 The Celsius scale, also known as the centigrade scale, is more widely used internationally.
 Developed by Anders Celsius in the 18th century, it uses the freezing point of water (0°C) and the boiling point of water (100°C) at sea level as its fixed points.
 This makes it a more logical and easily divisible scale.